-Setting up the G-Lite took 3:39 minutes and we didn't need any tools.
-The stroller only has a few components to assemble and the manual is fairly helpful.
+Setting up the G-Lite took 3:39 minutes, and we didn't need any tools.
+The stroller only has a few components to assemble, and the manual is fairly helpful.

-The G-Lite earned a 7 of 10 for quality.The G-Lite has similar quality to other UPPAbaby Products, but the thin, plastic feeling mesh back is not that friendly to the touch and the smaller plastic wheels would probably be easier to push if they were larger or higher quality for better rolling resistance.
-This stroller has a nice frame and most of the components are nice enough, but overall it has a cheaper feel and limited functionality.
+The G-Lite has a similar quality to other UPPAbaby products (typically high).
+Still, the smaller plastic wheels would probably be easier to push if they were larger or higher quality for better rolling resistance.
+The thin, plastic feeling mesh back is not that friendly to the touch, but it may be better for hot weather strolls as it is so breathable.
+This stroller has a nice frame, and most of the components are nice enough, but overall it has a cheaper feel and limited functionality.

 Should You Buy the UPPAbaby G-Lite?

 UPPAbaby typically makes good quality and reliably long-lasting products.
 If you value this in your purchases and can't afford one of the more high-end options, then the G-Lite is a good option for you.
 While it is not as feature-heavy as some higher-scoring products, we think it will do the trick for families who use their umbrella stroller infrequently.

 What Other Umbrella Strollers Should You Consider?

 In this price range, the Zoe Traveler is a great option that is slightly lower quality but has greater adjustability, more features, and a smaller fold.
 It is somewhat heavier, but the difference is negligible.
 If you are willing to spend a bit more, the Inglesina Quid is a high-quality option that is fully equipped for a day at Disneyland and is easier to push and turn.

 Not sure where to start when choosing an umbrella stroller...